-A hooded eye: That sounds a little dark and mysterious, but it's not.
+A hooded eye: This may sound a little dark and mysterious, but we assure you it's not.
 It’s simply an eye shape.
 Some people have brown eyes; some blue.
 Some people have almond-shaped eyes, and others have hooded eyes.
 Just as you change the shadow shades you’re working with based on your eye color, the way you apply your eye makeup depends on eye shape.
 Since there isn’t a defined crease, hooded eye shapes pose the unique challenge of how and where to add that definition.
-Enter: Jenn Streicher (who you may recognize as one third of the beauty power trio known as the Streicher sisters).
-She gave us the basics and taught us a pretty dreamy look for hooded eye shapes.
-Of course, it’s one that not-so-hooded eyes can do too.
-See for yourself.
+Enter: Jaleesa Jaikaran who is here to share the ultimate video tutorial breaking down eye makeup for hooded eyes.

 Click Play to Watch Jaleesa Jaikaran's Hooded Eye Makeup Tutorial

 "I love these brow pencils from Maybelline," Jaikaran says of the below product.
 "I like a brow pencil that has a really fine tip because it gives me the precision that I'm looking for."
 Jaikaran recommends filling in your desired shape using quick, flick motions that will replicate the appearance of natural brow hairs, then using the spooly end to blend and fluff your brows."

 - Use a Primer: Jaikaran recommends starting with a gripping eyeshadow primer, like the Nars Pro Prime Smudge-Proof Eyeshadow Base ($26).
 "You can also use concealer as a primer if you like," she adds.